-"There are areas in a time trial where I will use cadence quite a lot," Dowsett added.
-"If I get a fast run into a climb I'll click it back a gear or two and just get my revs higher, maybe up to 100, 105 … then I try and find it a lot easier to try and keep on top of the momentum and keep the speed going up the climb.
-If I'm turning a big gear I'll lose speed a little bit quicker."
+"There are areas in a time trial where I will use cadence a lot," Dowsett added.
+"If I get a fast run into a climb I'll click it back a gear or two and get my revs higher, maybe up to 100, 105 … then I find it a lot easier to keep the speed going up the climb.
+If I'm turning a big gear I'll lose speed quicker."

 Dowsett also makes the comparision with lifting weights in a gym: "If you do massive weights and low reps, you do a lot of muscle damage, whereas if you do light weights and high reps you can keep going a lot more, you're more efficient.
 Low weight / high reps is what you want when you're cycling, because it keeps you going for longer.

-So in general, a higher cadence equals more efficiency and is more sustainable for any type of rider.
-If cadence makes a big difference on one climb, imagine the difference it will make across a three-week Grand Tour.
+So a higher cadence equals more efficiency and is more sustainable for any type of rider.
+If cadence makes a big difference on just one climb, imagine the difference it will make across a three-week Grand Tour.